ayahT/depi_grad_project/README.md

 ### How to Run

-You can easily run both the fine-tuned model and the application on Google Colab:
+You can easily run both the fine-tuned model and the application on Google Colab.

 1. **Fine-Tuning T5 Model (`fine_tune_t5_depi`)**:
    - Run all the cells in the notebook to upload and run the fine-tuned T5 model on Colab.